simpleton/rest-api-sample/README.md

   * `./migration.sh version` show current version
   * `./migration.sh redo` roll back the most recently applied migration, then run it again

+4. add self to project library in IDEA setting, when you are using IDEA.
 ### How to write api

 1. write the spec in `swagger/swagger.yml`